What is academic integrity and why is it important?

 Here’s what to expect:

-Reporting: Faculty are required to report every incident of academic dishonesty to the Provost’s office.
+Reporting: Faculty are required to report every incident of academic dishonesty to the Provost’s Office and in turn the Dean of Students/Office of Community Standards.
 So, you can expect that if your teacher concludes that you have cheated, s/he will submit a report and you will receive a copy.

 What if I know I didn’t cheat but can’t convince the professor?